Sylar007/Knab/Answers to technical questions.md

 If I get more time I would focus on the following features addition to this project.

 1. Adding more test scenarios.
-2. Encode appsettings files using Azure key-vault service.
+2. Fetching encoded appsettings file values from Azure key-vault service.
 3. Adding a Health Checks Middleware and libraries for reporting the health of app infrastructure components https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-7.0
 4. Enforce the SSL in Web API - The SSL gives the purely secure channel with the authentication and message encryption